ValueJet (Nigeria)

-ValueJet is a private Nigerian airline with its head office in Lagos State that provides scheduled passenger services to various cities in Nigeria.
+ValueJet is a Nigerian airline headquartered in Lagos, operating scheduled domestic and regional flights from its hub at Murtala Muhammed International Airport.

 History

 ValueJet was founded in 2018 by Kunle Soname, chairman of the sports betting website Bet9ja and owner of Portuguese football club C. D. Feirense.
 The airline commenced operations on 10 October 2022 with flights to Abuja, Port Harcourt, Asaba and Jos.

 Management staff

-ValueJet is managed by a chairman, managing director, and other senior executives overseeing operations, maintenance, safety, commercial, and support functions.
+ValueJet is managed by a chairman, managing director, and other senior executives overseeing operations, maintenance, safety, technology, commercial, and other support functions.